-There are concentrations of poverty in every region of the state.
+There are a number of individuals/households in poverty in every region of the state.
 This concentration varies based on local factors.
-The commonwealth's methods of distribution will select projects and proposals that address these needs within the context of local and regional needs.
+The Commonwealth's programs will select projects and proposals that address these needs within the context of local and regional needs.
+DHCD application scoring factors are designed to give preferences to projects located in areas of need.
+Please see program manual documents on the DHCD website for additional information regarding local eligibility and geographic scoring methodology.